semihyagcioglu/increment/what-i-learned-from-being-on-the-front-page.md

 **Technical aspects**

 Technically speaking, readers use different technologies to access your content.
-That being said, your understanding of *your* content and your readers' may be completely different. [xdiv]
+That being said, your understanding of *your* content and your readers' might be completely different. [xdiv]

 The best part of having many readers is, you learn a lot in the process.
 One thing I noticed was, the pages were taking too long to load, however I was able to reduce page load time by 600% to around 2 seconds. [xgtmetrix] Analyzing the technology used by different visitors, helped me further pinpoint a few issues I didn't know existed. [xbrowser]